bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - complex variations/README.md

 While it is usually simpler to use the `List` nodes dedicated to checkpoints / LoRAs / samplers / schedulers, there are some cases where we need to use a more versatile approach:

 - we want to vary another type of model / value from a combo widget
-- we keep the list as a separate text file, and prefer to re-use it, rather than manually selecting the values
+- we have stored the list as a separate text file (e.g. test case), and prefer to re-use it, rather than manually selecting the values

 This short part will cover exactly that, to show how you can adapt the XY Plot to many specific cases.